isaaxh/isaaxh/README.md

 About Me
 -----------------

-I am a frontend engineer.
-I like building web-applications.
+I am a software engineer with a keen focus on React.
+I do frontend development in web and mobile applications.
 I enjoy working with new people and lifting weights.

 Open to new opportunities